wp-plugins/cm-ad-changer/readme.txt

 **More Plugins by CreativeMinds**

-* [CM Super ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Easily creates a Glossary, Encyclopedia or Dictionary of your website's terms and shows them as a tooltip in posts and pages when hovering.
+* [CM Super ToolTip Glossary](http://wordpress.org/extend/plugins/enhanced-tooltipglossary/) - Easily creates a Glossary, Encyclopaedia or Dictionary of your website's terms and shows them as a tooltip in posts and pages when hovering.
 With many more powerful features.
 * [CM Download Manager](http://wordpress.org/extend/plugins/cm-download-manager) - Allows users to upload, manage, track and support documents or files in a download directory listing database for others to contribute, use and comment upon.
-* [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allows users to post questions and answers (Q&A) in a Stackoverflow style community forum which is easy to use, customize and install.
+* [CM Answers](http://wordpress.org/extend/plugins/cm-answers/) - Allows users to post questions and answers (Q&A) in a Stack-overflow style community forum which is easy to use, customize and install.
 Comes with Social integration Shortcodes.
-* [CM Email Blacklist](http://wordpress.org/extend/plugins/cm-email-blacklist/) - Blocks users using blacklists of domains and prevents them from registering to your WordPress site.
-* [CM Multi MailChimp List Manager](http://wordpress.org/extend/plugins/multi-mailchimp-list-manager/) - Allows users to subscribe and unsubscribe from multiple MailChimp email lists.

 == Installation ==